davestephens/ansible-nas/docs/applications/utorrent.md

 Set `utorrent_enabled: true` in your `inventories/<your_inventory>/nas.yml` file.

-If you want to access uTorrent externally, don't forget to set `utorrent_available_externally: "true"` in your `inventories/<your_inventory>/nas.yml` file.
+If you want to access uTorrent externally, don't forget to set `utorrent_available_externally: true` in your `inventories/<your_inventory>/nas.yml` file.

 The uTorrent web interface can be found at http://ansible_nas_host_or_ip:8111/gui: